BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

 //function named stopServer has no args

-    //return mongoose disconnect with no args then with no args =>
+    //return mongoose disconnect with no args then( with no args() =>

-    //return a new promise with args resolve and reject =>
+    //return a new promise with args (resolve and reject) =>

     //log to console the server is being stopped

-    //tell server to close with arg err =>
+    //tell server to close( with arg err =>

         //if err return reject with err for outstanding promise

-        //resolve for outstanding promise
+        //resolve with no args for outstanding promise

 //Code to allow server to be called directly or via tests
 //if require main is strictly equal to module

-//runServer with arg DATABASE_URL, catch with arg err => error to console with arg err to console not a message
+//startServer with arg DATABASE_URL, catch with arg err => error to console with arg err to console not a message

-//export the modules created app, runServer and closeServer
+//module exports created {app, startServer, stopServer}

 ~~~